ZhangXinyue018/chaincode_learning_go/app/simple/README.md

 # Introduction
-This repo is to learn NodeJS sdk for hyperledger fabric
+This app uses NodeJS sdk to communicate with peers